HMS Hyperion (1807): Design and construction

 Hyperion was an 18-pounder fifth-rate frigate.
 (Note: Ships of the Royal Navy were categorised in a rating system.
 Fifth-rate ships were those holding between thirty and forty-four guns, and usually frigates.
 They were smaller than fourth-rates, of fifty and sixty guns, but larger than sixth-rates, of twenty to thirty guns.)
 Frigates were three-masted, full-rigged ships that carried their main battery on a single, continuous gun deck.
 They were smaller and faster than ships of the line and primarily intended for raiding, reconnaissance and messaging.
 During the Napoleonic Wars the Royal Navy mostly produced frigates from three well-developed designs.
 (Note: The 38-gun Leda and Lively classes and 36-gun Apollo class.)
-In 1805 the First Lord of the Admiralty, Lord Barham, briefly deviated from this to order three unique vessels each copied from French designs.
+In 1805 the First Lord of the Admiralty, Lord Barham, briefly deviated from this to order three unique vessels copied from French designs.
 Hyperion was one of these frigates; designed by the Surveyor of the Navy, Sir John Henslow, the ship was based on the lines of the 32-gun frigate HMS Magicienne, which had been captured from the French in 1781.
 Despite her age Magicienne was a popular vessel, although she was smaller than most modern frigates.

 The frigate was ordered on 13 June 1805 to be built at Kingston upon Hull by William Gibson.
 He was a private shipbuilder who had built a new yard on the River Hull that year to compete for Royal Navy contracts; Hyperion was the largest ship he constructed.
 The ship was laid down in February 1806 and launched on 3 November 1807.
 Hyperion had the following dimensions: 143 ft 9 in along the gun deck, 118 ft 7+5/8 in at the keel, with a beam of 39 ft 4+1/2 in and a depth in the hold of 12 ft 4 in.
 Her draught was 10 ft forward and 13 ft 6 in aft, and the ship was calculated at 978 34/94 tons burthen.
 Hyperion was fitted out at Chatham Dockyard between 9 December and 23 April 1808, having cost £20,165 to complete.
 She was named Hyperion after the mythical Titan Hyperion, the first Royal Navy warship to bear the name.

 Hyperion had a complement of 254.
 The ship held twenty-six 18-pounder long guns on her upper deck, supported by two 9-pounder long guns and ten 24-pounder carronades on her quarterdeck and a further four 9-pounders and two 24-pounder carronades on her forecastle.